top of page

 How long before I feel benefits?
 Anyone this doesn't work for?

 You learn to meditate on the first day of the course and you will start feeling changes right away.
-Most people start to feel calmer, more energised, more focussed after only a few days of meditating.
-During the course you will be given ways to identify and track these changes.
+Most people start to feel calmer, more energised, more focused after only a few days of meditating.
+During the course, you will be given ways to identify and track these changes.
 Click here for other benefits of Vedic Meditation.

 My mind is too busy to meditate.